jpease/justinpease.com/_posts/2023-12-28-pointless-velocity.md

 accurate, then **this estimation error will appear as "increased velocity".**
 Good job, team! &#128077;

-But that's just one cycle.
+But that's a single cycle.
 How can the overestimating team continue to increase velocity?
 They have an additional option over Scenario 1:

 1. Work more hours, or